Susan Forseille, Chair

-Janet Morris-Reade, Chair
+Janet Morris-Reade, Vice-Chair

 Janet is the CEO of ASPECT: the Association of Service Providers of Employability and Career Training and brings over 20 years’ experience working in advocacy roles to the BCPLAN Board.
 She is active both provincially and federally advocating for community-based training and employment services to ensure that those seeking a meaningful and sustainable livelihood are met.